Eniola Aluko Profile

 |Born||Feb 21, 1987|

 Eniola Aluko is one of the pioneers of English women's soccer.
-She has played at the top level in England, Italy and USA, as well as collecting over a hundred caps for the national team.
+She has played at the top level in England, Italy and USA, and is now the sporting director of Angel City FC.

-Eniola 'Eni' Aluko is a former professional footballer who currently serves as the director of football for Aston Villa Women.
+Eniola 'Eni' Aluko is a former professional footballer who currently serves as the sporting director of Angel City FC.

 Aluko has played for Birmingham City, Charlton Athletic, Chelsea, Saint Louis Athletica, Sky Blue FC, Atlanta Beat and Juventus.